jontyarron/Odin-recipes/README.md

 # Odin-recipes
-This is my first project in Odin this will demonstrate my HTML skills and knowledge
+This is my first project in Odin this will demonstrate my HTML and CSS skills and knowledge